awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 # Using Oracle GoldenGate with Amazon RDS<a name="Appendix.OracleGoldenGate"></a>

-Oracle GoldenGate \(GoldenGate\) is used to collect, replicate, and manage transactional data between databases\.
+Oracle GoldenGate \(GoldenGate\) collects, replicates, and manages transactional data between databases\.
 It is a log\-based change data capture \(CDC\) and replication software package used with Oracle databases for online transaction processing \(OLTP\) systems\.
 GoldenGate creates trail files that contain the most recent changed data from the source database and then pushes these files to the target database\.
+Amazon RDS supports GoldenGate for Oracle Database Standard Edition Two \(SE2\) and Enterprise Edition \(EE\)\.

-You can use GoldenGate with Amazon RDS for Active\-Active database replication, zero\-downtime migration and upgrades, disaster recovery, data protection, and in\-region and cross\-region replication\.
+You can use GoldenGate with Amazon RDS to do the following:
++ Active\-Active database replication
++ Zero\-downtime migration and upgrades
++ Disaster recovery
++ Data protection
++ In\-region and cross\-region replication

 When working with GoldenGate on Amazon RDS, consider the following:
 + You are responsible for setting up and managing GoldenGate for use with Amazon RDS\.
-+ You are responsible for managing GoldenGate licensing \(bring\-your\-own\-license\) for use with Amazon RDS in all AWS regions\.
++ You are responsible for managing GoldenGate licensing \(BYOL\) for use with Amazon RDS in all AWS regions\.
 For more information, see [Oracle licensing options](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.
-+ Amazon RDS supports GoldenGate for Oracle Database Standard Edition Two \(SE2\), Standard Edition One \(SE1\), Standard Edition \(SE\), and Enterprise Edition \(EE\)\.
-+ Amazon RDS supports GoldenGate for database version 11\.2\.0\.4, 12\.1\.0\.2, 12\.2\.0\.1, 18\.0\.0\.0, and 19\.0\.0\.
 + Amazon RDS supports GoldenGate version 11\.2\.1 and later\.
 + Amazon RDS supports migration and replication across Oracle databases using GoldenGate\.
 We do not support nor prevent customers from migrating or replicating across heterogeneous databases\.
-+ You can use GoldenGate on Amazon RDS Oracle DB instances that use Oracle Transparent Data Encryption \(TDE\)\.
++ You can use GoldenGate on Amazon RDS for Oracle DB instances that use Oracle Transparent Data Encryption \(TDE\)\.
 To maintain the integrity of replicated data, you should configure encryption on the GoldenGate hub using EBS encrypted volumes or trail file encryption\.
 You should also configure encryption for data sent between the GoldenGate hub and the source and target database instances\.
-Amazon RDS Oracle DB instances support encryption with [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md) or [Oracle native network encryption](Appendix.Oracle.Options.NetworkEncryption.md)\.
+Amazon RDS for Oracle DB instances support encryption with [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md) or [Oracle native network encryption](Appendix.Oracle.Options.NetworkEncryption.md)\.
 + GoldenGate DDL is supported with GoldenGate version 12\.1 and later when using Integrated capture mode\.

 ## Overview<a name="Appendix.OracleGoldenGate.Overview"></a>